Home/Fruits/Italian Prune Plum

 Italian Prune Plum Yogurt Parfait

-A delicious yogurt parfait layered with creamy Greek yogurt, fresh Italian prune plums, and crunchy granola for a nutritious treat.
+A delightful yogurt parfait layered with creamy yogurt, Italian prune plums, and crunchy granola for a nutritious breakfast or snack.

 Ingredients